-In prior work, he served as the CFO/VP of Finance for a 650+ multi-specialty physician group in Pennsylvania.
-In this role, Mr. Eichorn created financial reporting tools to monitor physician productivity, provided benchmark comparisons, generated monthly budget variance reports and created/implemented corrective performance improvement plans.
+Prior to this, he was Interim VP of Finance/CFO for a 650+ multi-specialty physician group where he created financial reporting tools to monitor productivity, provide benchmark comparisons, monthly budget variances and creation/implementation of corrective performance improvement plans.

-Before joining A&M, Mr. Eichorn worked as a Financial Analyst for the Emory Healthcare System and Grady Memorial Hospital in Atlanta, Georgia with a specific focus on the Department of Anesthesiology.
-His responsibilities included departmental budgeting and variance analysis, monthly P&L reporting, and operational integration of independent physician groups into the Emory network.
+In other assignments, Mr. Eichorn assessed clients on operating performance, provided labor/physician productivity benchmarking, provided strategic advisory services including the development Transition Services Agreements (TSA) for a proposed merger, and developed plans for an international hospital system to create a new free standing pediatric hospital, and specialist/sub-specialist pediatric physician network.
+Prior to joining A&M, Mr. Eichorn worked as a Financial Analyst for the Emory Healthcare System and Grady Memorial Hospital with a specific focus on the Anesthesiology Department.
+His responsibilities included departmental budgeting & variance analysis, monthly P&L reporting, and operational integration of independent physician groups into the Emory network.

-Mr. Eichorn is active on local community boards and has served as a guest lecturer for the LSU Doctoral Program in Leadership Studies.
+Mr. Eichorn earned a bachelor's degree, summa cum laude, in finance from Touro College in New York.
+He earned a master’s degree, summa cum laude, in business administration from Georgia State University with concentrations in healthcare administration and finance.
+He is active on local community Boards and has served as a guest lecturer for the LSU Doctoral Program in Leadership Studies.